piebro/physarum-dataset/README.md

 zip <name> <name>/*
 ```

-Here are all the commands for generating the images in the [Physarium Latent Walk Dataset](https://www.kaggle.com/):
+Here are all the commands for generating the images:

 ```bash
 # cells